Central Valley Water Board Harmful Algal Bloom Projects

 Photo Credit: Dana Shultz, CVWB, 2024

-The Central Valley Water Board is partnering with Tulare County Environmental Health to monitor Kaweah Lake and River for HABs after a series of bloom reports were submitted by members of the public in 2022.
-Due to extremely high flows in 2023, a full season of monitoring began in 2024.
+The Central Valley Water Board is partnering with Tulare County Environmental Health to monitor Kaweah River for HABs after a series of bloom reports were submitted by members of the public in 2022.
+Monitoring planned for 2023 was suspended due to high flows.

 View the latest HAB advisories: